-Results for the third parameter evaluated, stage concordance, as observed in Figure 3, show that 100% of participating laboratories obtained acceptable results (≥80% concordance,).
-A maintenance can be observed in this parameter in comparison to the previous rounds.
+Results for the third parameter evaluated, stage concordance, as observed in Figure 3, show that 22 out of 24 participating laboratories obtained acceptable results (≥80% concordance,) and two obtained a percentage below the acceptable result (73%).
+In general, a maintenance can be observed in this parameter in comparison to the previous rounds.

 A more detailed analysis of the results by species and stage concordance shows that one of the problems is the non-identification of certain stages when they do exist, as seen in Table 3.
-In regard to P. vivax, challenges were greater in the detection of sexual stages where in 14 of the 21 participating laboratories obtained Kappa indices of substantially less than 0.8, and eight of them less than 0.5, indicating less than 50% concordance of slides examined with the Regional reference laboratory.
-For the asexual stage, all laboratories obtained Kappa index ≥0.8.
+In regard to P. vivax, challenges were greater in the detection of sexual stages where in 11 of the 24 participating laboratories obtained Kappa indices of substantially less than 0.8, and three of them less than 0.5, indicating less than 50% concordance of slides examined with the Regional reference laboratory, and two of those three with serious problems not identifying this stage in any of the positive slides, and one laboratory with troubles reporting this stage on negative slides.
+For the asexual stage, 22 of the 24 laboratories obtained Kappa index ≥0.8 and only two obtained indices below the acceptable but greater than 0.5, one for NPV and another for the PPV.

 For P. falciparum improvements are present in relation to the previous rounds.
-Only one laboratory had Kappa indices less than 0.8 for sexual stages or gametocytes, and none had problems with asexual stages.
-Overall, the concordance obtained is much better than in previous rounds with an observed improvement.
+All participant laboratories had Kappa indices equal or greater than 0.8 for sexual stages or gametocytes, and four laboratories had problems with asexual stages with indices below than expected.
 Figure 3.
 Percentage concordance for stage type.